 AiTM / Phishing Kit Attack Chain

-How adversary-in-the-middle phishing kits bypass MFA by stealing session tokens, not credentials, regardless of kit vendor or delivery lure.
+AiTM kits bypass MFA by stealing session tokens - the same chokepoints regardless of kit or lure.

 TTP Overlap Across Groups